linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/The impossibility of the impossible trinity? The case of Indonesia-Basri.md

 As previously stated, Bank Indonesia chose to raise interest rates to moderate the depreciation of the exchange rate and intervene in the currency market to prevent excessive volatility.
 However, there was a cost here: the slowdown of economic growth and full employment (Figure 3).
 As stated earlier, these dynamic capital flows have reduced monetary policy's independence and caused Bank Indonesia to shift the focus of its monetary policy from the safeguarding of employment to the control inflation and the stabilization of the exchange rate (Juhro, 2010).
 Bank Indonesia also took multiple steps, including several macroprudential measures, such as tightening loan-to-value rules.
 In addition, it imposed a penalty if the loan-to-deposit ratio fell below 80 per cent or exceeded 92 per cent.
 Finally, Bank Indonesia attempted to address the growing private foreign debt by requiring non-financial enterprises to hedge their foreign exchange exposure in 2014 (Agung et al., 2019).

 Interestingly, despite the Rupiah's significant depreciation during the 2013 taper tantrum, Indonesia did not encounter a currency crisis.
 Basri (2017) argues that, unlike at the time of the Asian Financial Crisis, there was not a fundamental problem in Indonesia's banking sector at this time.
 It is true that the taper tantrum took place when there was a large current account deficit.
-Nevertheless a combination of monetary tightening, budget cuts, and a

-depreciating exchange rate worked well.
+Nevertheless, a combination of monetary tightening, budget cuts, and a depreciating exchange rate worked well.
 In particular, because Indonesian banking conditions in 2013 were so much better than in 1998, an increase in interest rates by 175 bps did not greatly affect the banking sector.

 # The role of fiscal policy